Lai Weng Cheong

-Lai Weng Cheong (黎永昌; 1939 or 1940 – 28 October 1984) was a Singaporean civil servant and trade unionist.
-He served as the Registrar of Vehicles and was seconded to the National Trades Union Congress.
+Lai Weng Cheong (1939 or 1940 – 28 October 1984) was a Singaporean civil servant and trade unionist.
+He served as the Registrar of Vehicles and subsequently a member of the National Trades Union Congress (NTUC).
 He then served as the congress's secretary of administration and as the executive secretary of the Metal Industries Workers' Union.
-A member of the People's Action Party, he was announced as the party's candidate for the Radin Mas Single Member Constituency in the 1984 Singaporean general election.
+A member of the governing People's Action Party (PAP), he was announced as the party's candidate for Radin Mas Constituency in the 1984 general election.
 However, he was diagnosed with cancer shortly after and died before the election.

 Early life and education

-Lai was educated at the Yeung Ching Chinese School and the Outram Primary School, and later at the Raffles Institution.
-Though he was not eligible for national service, he served for two years with the People's Defence Force, attaining the rank of second lieutenant.
+Lai was educated at Yeung Ching Chinese School and Outram Primary School, and later at Raffles Institution.
+While ineligible for national service, he served for two years in the army (then the People's Defence Force), attaining the rank of second lieutenant.
 He studied at the now-defunct University of Singapore, from which he graduated with a Bachelor of Science (Honours) degree and a Second Class (Upper) Honours in February 1963.